Doing Business in Canada Requires an Understanding of their Taxes

-The Canadian tax law is fairly broad on just what it considers as “carrying on a business” in Canada.
+The Canadian tax law is fairly broad regarding what it considers as “carrying on a business” in Canada.
 It includes the normal business activities, such as producing, growing, manufacturing, constructing, fabricating, and packing.
-But it also includes the soliciting of orders or offering anything for sale in Canada through an “agent or servant” whether the contract or transaction is to be completed inside or outside Canada.
-Carrying business in Canada can also include providing services in Canada.
+But it also includes the soliciting of orders or offering anything for sale in Canada through an “agent or servant,” whether the contract or transaction is to be completed inside or outside Canada.
+Business in Canada can also include providing services in Canada.
 Even the mere solicitation of orders is enough to be carrying on a business in Canada.
-So if you have a salesperson traveling to Canada for weeks at a time visiting Canadian customers, you are carrying on a business there.
+If you have a salesperson traveling to Canada for weeks at a time visiting Canadian customers, you are carrying on a business there.

 Non-residents carrying on a business in Canada are subject to income tax on the profits from their Canadian operations.
 For U.S. resident companies, however, our income tax treaty with Canada provides some relief from these broad rules.
 Exporters that only sell cross-border and other businesses that have only a limited presence often can claim exemption from having Canadian activities within the treaty provisions and therefore not pay any Canadian income taxes on such activities.

 As long as you avoid creating a “permanent establishment” as defined in the treaty, Canada will not tax you on the profits from your Canadian business activities.
-A permanent establishment (“PE” for short) is a fixed place of business through which the business is wholly or partly carried on.
-So for example, if you rent an office or a factory, or have other permanent space available to you, you probably have a PE.
+A permanent establishment (“PE”) is a fixed place of business through which the business is wholly or partly carried on.
+For example, if you rent an office or a factory, or have other permanent space available to you, you probably have a PE.
 A warehouse used only for purposes of storage, display or delivery of goods is specifically exempted.
 Construction projects lasting up to 12 months are also exempted.

 The treaty also permits you to sell through an independent broker or agent, as long as that agent sells other companies’ products in addition to yours.

 So if you know you do not have a PE in Canada, does that get you out of having to file Canadian tax returns?
 No, you are not automatically protected by the treaty.
 There are compliance costs.
 To claim the benefit of the treaty exemption, you must file a Canadian tax return providing details of your operations in Canada and disclose the basis for your treaty exemption.

 Prior to January 2010, the Canada Revenue Agency took the position that an LLC was not entitled to protection of the U.S. Canada income tax treaty.
 Without the benefit of the tax treaty, not only would a U.S. LLC be required to pay income taxes on its Canadian-sourced income, it would also be assessed a 25% “branch profits” tax on any profits that are repatriated to the U.S. owner of the LLC (instead of the 5% branch tax allowed under the treaty).

-Now with the new Protocol (revisions to the U.S. Canada tax treaty) to the U.S. Canada income tax treaty, that took effect in January 2010, and a recent Canadian court decision (T.D.
+Now with the 2007 Protocol (revisions) to the U.S. Canada income tax treaty that took effect in January 2010, and a recent Canadian court decision (T.D.
 Securities (U.S.A.)
 LLC v.
 The Queen), U.S. LLCs can qualify for treaty benefits, which allow reduced branch profits taxes and withholding taxes on certain cross border transactions.

 Best structure to do business in Canada